 This site has pictures of different types of Medieval clothing.Everyday Life in the Middle Ages

-This is part of the BBC website, presenting basic facts about life in the Middle Ages for different classes of society.Medicine and Health in the Middle Ages
+This is part of the BBC website, presenting basic facts about life in the Middle Ages for different classes of society.Medicine in Medieval Times

 This article is actually from the website of a law firm, one of a set of articles with historical information.
 This one is about disease and medical practices in the Middle Ages.
 At the end of the article, there are links for further reading.
 (Most of the links are to historical articles, but the last one on the list is about medical malpractice, which is how it ties back into the law firm.)
 Recommended by a site reader.
 Thank you, Kathleen!Medieval Clothing